Web-Translations/xero-rfm-app/RFM_Integration_Plan.md

 - ✅ Improved data presentation and user experience
 - ✅ Fixed all UI issues (double arrows, spacing, color mismatches)
 - ✅ Better visual hierarchy and consistent styling
-- ✅ Modern UI/UX with professional card-based layouts
-- ✅ Enhanced customer movement logic with accurate calculations
+- ✅ PDF generation works correctly with DomPDF
-- ✅ Improved data presentation and user experience
+- ✅ Comprehensive business intelligence reports in both HTML and PDF
-- ✅ Fixed all UI issues (double arrows, spacing, color mismatches)
+- ✅ Professional report templates with proper styling
-- ✅ Better visual hierarchy and consistent styling
+- ✅ Risk assessment and growth opportunities in reports
+- ✅ Customer movement analysis in reports
+- ✅ Historical trends in reports

 ### 🔄 **NEEDS IMPLEMENTATION**
-- PDF renders in ≤ 10s; HTML in ≤ 1s (typical data volumes)
+- 🔄 PDF renders in ≤ 10s; HTML in ≤ 1s (typical data volumes)
-- Charts render correctly in PDF via Browsershot
+- 🔄 Charts render correctly in PDF via Browsershot (Phase 2)
-- With deterministic driver, narrative contains no LLM‑specific phrasing
+- 🔄 With deterministic driver, narrative contains no LLM‑specific phrasing
-- With OpenAI driver, any numeric references match KPI JSON (or are auto‑corrected)
+- 🔄 With OpenAI driver, any numeric references match KPI JSON (or are auto‑corrected)

 ---